Ravens DT Pierce: Exit from minicamp my fault

-OWINGS MILLS, Md. -- Defensive tackle Michael Pierce accepted responsibility for being pulled from practicing during last week's Baltimore Ravens mandatory minicamp, blaming it on an error in his training regimen.
+OWINGS MILLS, Md. -- Defensive tackle Michael Pierce accepted responsibility for being pulled from practice during last week's Baltimore Ravens mandatory minicamp, blaming it on an error in his training regimen.

 Pierce reported to the Ravens last week significantly heavier than his listed playing weight of 340 pounds.
 A restricted free agent, Pierce didn't attend the team's offseason conditioning program and sat out all of the voluntary practices in the spring.